Our approach to biodiversity management

 Goals and Commitments

-Among the commitments in our 2030 agenda, we have goals related to reducing pressures on nature and biodiversity (such as reducing our emissions and reducing new water withdrawals) and the Forest Target – restoring and protecting 500,000 hectares.
+Among the commitments in our 2030 agenda, we have goals related to reducing pressures on nature and biodiversity (such as reducing our emissions and reducing new water withdrawals) and the Forest Target.
 This goes beyond our borders, seeking partnerships to leave a positive impact on nature at the landscape scale.

 Forest Target